savagecx/savagecx.github.io/kbase/_posts/2023-02-01-troubleshooting-problems.md

 {:toc}

 ## Purpose
-When you're just starting out in a technical role, it can be hard to know where to start troubleshooting problems.
+When you're just starting out in a technical role, it can be hard to know where to begin troubleshooting problems.
 The following post summarizes an approach to technical troubleshooting for those new to the field or as a refresher for the more experienced.
 As more experience is gained, many of these steps will become intuition and additional steps can be added to suit the specific problem.

 ## Assumptions